henry-zwart/boids/README.md

 view radius, the predators have no further impact on the system (e.g. removal of collided boids).
 While the predator mechanics are fairly simple, we find the resulting dynamics to be interesting.

+### Future performance improvements

+The implementation uses a KDTree to avoid the performance bottlenecks associated with naive nearest-neighbor search; however, we find that in practice the KDTree building and lookup still contributes most to the runtime in each model iteration.

+In practice, we find that the acceleration norm in a given iteration can vary substantially between boids.
+This finding presents an opportunity to improve simulation performance with (potentially) minimal impact on results.

+For instance, boids with sufficiently small acceleration and speed have limited impact on the system.
+If we assume that such boids will continue to have low acceleration in the near future (this may be a good model of *reaction time*), then we can avoid rebuilding the whole KDTree on each iteration.
+Instead, we may rebuild the tree only for those boids with high acceleration and speed, for whom the position and velocity is expected to change substantially over a short number of iterations, rebuilding the full tree only every $X > 1$ iterations.

 ### Inspiration